GSA/fedramp-automation/docs/content/guides/ssp/3-working-with-oscal-files.md

 ---
 title: Working with OSCAL Files
-section: /ssp/
-toc:
-  enabled: true
 weight: 101
 ---

 This section provides a summary of several important concepts and details that apply to OSCAL-based FedRAMP SSP files.

-The [*Guide to OSCAL-based FedRAMP Content*](/guides/general/) provides important concepts necessary for working with any OSCAL-based FedRAMP file.
+The [*Guide to OSCAL-based FedRAMP Content*](/guides) provides important concepts necessary for working with any OSCAL-based FedRAMP file.
 Familiarization with those concepts is important to understanding this guide.

 ## 3.1.
 XML and JSON Formats